 - Health consequences such as HIV/STD’s

-Sex addiction treatment is available on an inpatient or outpatient basis.
+Sex addiction treatment is available on an outpatient basis.
 Your decision will ultimately be based upon your individual needs and circumstances.
-While residential rehab is considered to be the most effective form of treatment for sex addiction, clinics like CATCH Recovery offer exceptional outpatient addiction treatment.
+While residential rehab is considered to be the most effective form of treatment, clinics like CATCH Recovery offer exceptional outpatient addiction treatment.

 Effective treatment for any addiction consists of a medical detox where necessary.
 For behavioural or process addictions such as sex addiction, where no substances are involved, an intensive form of psychological therapy is required.